Metalnem/sqlite-vfsdemo/README.md

-# sqlite-vfsdemo
+# SQLite VFS demo

-VFS implementation for SQLite that create the database file exclusively if it doesn't exist
+VFS implementation for SQLite that creates the database file exclusively if it doesn't exist.